 How can you get rid of squirrels in your yard and home?
 Your best bet is to exclude, rather than eliminate, them.
 You can also try repellents, habitat modification, trapping, or a mix of all four.

 How to Get Rid of Squirrels

-For the squirrels that have evaded such fates and unleashed a little mayhem across your property, incorporating the following measures will help control their numbers.
+For the squirrels that have unleashed a little mayhem across your property, incorporating the following measures will help control their numbers.